lstevensTRA/TIParser/README.md

 ## Security Note

 This application requires TPS authentication cookies to function.
-Never share your cookie file or commit it to version control. # TI_parse
+Never share your cookie file or commit it to version control.